Top Long-Term Care Insurance Picks for 2024

 The current product is basic and not very competitive against other products; however, it could be an option if your employer plan includes relaxed underwriting — therefore, our neutral rating.

-These companies offer products that meet federal guidelines; however, they are not recommended for various reasons.
+These companies offer products that meet federal guidelines but are not recommended for various reasons in our 2024 review.

 These companies include: